Market research and healthcare seem to go hand-in-hand these days.

 - Likelihood and motivations to switch physicians

-The patient loyalty survey also addressed other secondary objectives of the healthcare practice.
 The Medicare market research gathered an honest perspective on metrics through a third-party lens.
 Additionally, the feedback collected from patients will aid the client with operations, marketing, and strategy decisions.

 Wondering why using a third-party market research company is important?
 We’ve got you covered.

-To address the objectives at-hand, our healthcare market research company recommended using an email survey to collect patient feedback.
+To address the objectives at hand, our healthcare market research company recommended using an email survey to collect patient feedback.
 Email surveys are cost-effective, offer a quick turn-around, are measurable, and gather quality data.

 The combination of these benefits creates a strong ROI for our healthcare clients over other methodologies such as telephone or mail surveys.